- Create a 10-12 year long term vision with a 3 year achievable goal

 'We're not looking to recruit people who are all the same, but we're looking for people with similar values.'

 'The highest performing members of our team are rewarded because of the way they live the core values.'

-'A 12 minute meeting in our support office every day ensures there is clear communication amongst team members and helps us focus on bringing the vision to life.'
+'A 12-minute meeting in our support office every day ensures there is clear communication among team members and helps us focus on bringing the vision to life.'